adexRepo/web-work-assessment/README.md

 [**]if you change step 5 and step 6 php-mvc to web-work-assessment you can open
     [a]http://web-work-assessment.local/  ## btw don't forget to open xampp run apache and mysql

-# how to run in local second way
-1. add ddl db and add composer also
-2. if you using vs code, just open terminal that terminal go to public and run php -S localhost:8080 but you must also need to run mysql in xampp
-3. if you just want to using xampp for run web server,, yaa just run apache and mysql but you need to follow step 3 in first way (cara pertama diatas)
-3. by default localhost:8080 just open in browser
-4. for now this app just can open sign in and register, register already worked but sign in still procced

 # How to see architecture.wsd
 1. install chocholatey
 2. install plantUML or run : choco install plantuml